jacoscaz/taskparser/README.md

 ### Frontmatter tags

-Tags will also be inherited from any YAML front-matter:
+If present, tags will be inherited from any YAML front-matter:

 ```markdown
 ---